Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: NPG Approximation

-However, the time and space complexity of explicitly calculating and storing the FIM is $ \mathcal{O}(d^{2}) $, which is infeasible for large-scale models.
+The time and space complexity of explicitly computing and storing the FIM is $\mathcal{O}(d^{2})$.
+So, maintaining a previous estimate $(\hat{\mF}^{k-1})^{-1}$ and applying $(\hat{\mF}^{k})^{-1}g$ can be infeasible for large-scale models.
 In this work, we instead use the Sherman–Morrison formula to directly compute the product of the inverse empirical Fisher and the policy gradient.